Resist : Reconstruction of irises from templates: Results

 We summarize our results in Table~\ref{tab:resist} and Figure~\ref{fig:roc}.
 In Table~\ref{tab:resist}, the legitimate row describes our three accuracy measures on legitimate irises.
 Note that Type-1 accuracy will always be $100\%$ for a deterministic, legitimate transform (as the exact same template will be produced twice).

 The first reconstruction is done using \resist{}-D. The DenseNet based feature extractor is robust, achieving 99.9\% rank-1 accuracy on legitimate irises on the test set. \resist{}-D achieves a rank-1 accuracy of 96.29\% when matching the reconstructed test set against the real test set.
 This means that in a recognition system a reconstructed iris would be classified as a member of the stored database 96\% of the time a match is made.
-True acceptance rate at 1\% false acceptance rate is 43.3\% which represents the Type-2 accuracy rate for \resist{}-D. Type-1 accuracy for \resist{}-D is 76\%.
+TAR at 1\% FAR is 43.3\% which represents the Type-2 accuracy rate for \resist{}-D. Type-1 accuracy for \resist{}-D is 76\%.
 We also show results from our standalone network core.

 Template inversion for deep templates for normalized irises works better than irises without normalization.
 The Rank-1 accuracy is lower at 89\% for \resist{}-DN vs 96\% for \resist{}-D. We attribute this to the normalized feature extractor model having worse accuracy compared to the segmented iris feature extractor (98\% vs 99\%).
 We also do not use any masks from the USIT software therefore the feature extractor has to learn extra information about occlusions.
 Eyelashes and eyelids are some common occlusions found in normalized iris images. \resist{}-DN has higher Type-1 and Type-2 accuracy rates than \resist{}-D. The Type-1 accuracy rate is especially high at 96\% when compared to the Type-1 accuracy of \resist{}-D at 76\%.